ziyaad30/ForwardTacotron/README.md

 ## UPDATE V2 --> V3 (16.07.2020)
 - Updated model architecture resulting in better synth quality and more param control
-- Less overfitting due to dropout in encoder layers
+- Less overfitting due to regularized encoder layers
 - Model can now be [exported with torchscript](#export-model-with-torchscript)
+- Git hash is stored in the model config to backtrace compatibility

 Check out the latest [audio samples](https://as-ideas.github.io/ForwardTacotron/) (ForwardTacotron + HiFiGAN)!